moorepants/learn-multibody-dynamics/sympy.rst

 ==========

 This section only scratches the surface of what SymPy can do.
-The presented concepts are the basic ones needed for this course, but getting more familiar with SymPy and what it can do will help.
+The presented concepts are the basic ones needed for this book, but getting more familiar with SymPy and what it can do will help.
 I recommend doing the `SymPy Tutorial`_.
 The "Gotchas" section is particularly helpful for common mistakes when using SymPy.
 The tutorial is part of the SymPy documentation